wushenrong/dotfiles/README.md

 ## License

-This most of the configuration is licensed under the BSD Zero Clause License using [SPDX](https://spdx.dev) expressions.
-Except for external git modules which are under their own licenses.
-The Zsh configuration is based on the [antidote sample configuration][antidote], which is under the MIT License.
-And the `VSCode_Dark` theme for Kitty by huabeiyou which is the MIT License.
+Most of the configuration is licensed under the BSD Zero Clause License using [SPDX](https://spdx.dev) expressions.
+Except for git modules which are under their own licenses, please check those repositories for their license.
+Some of the [antidote configuration][antidote] for zsh is under the MIT License.
+And the `VSCode_Dark` theme for Kitty by huabeiyou is also under the MIT License.

 Check for SPDX expressions for which license the configuration is under or use the [REUSE tool](https://reuse.software) and run `reuse spdx` to get a bill of materials.

 [antidote]: https://github.com/getantidote/zdotdir